Top 12 Venture Capital Firms for Digital Media Startups

 - Founded: 2006

-- Notable portfolio companies: SpaceX, Coinbase, Unity, Tesla, Ring
+- Notable portfolio companies: SpaceX, Coinbase, Unity, Tesla, and Ring, according to VC-mapping data.

 You can refer to their website here.